raineszm/sff-predict/README.md

 At the moment this repo manages the python environment using [pixi](pixi.sh).

-The data download and extraction proccess uses

-- `gzip/gunzip` to extract the json file
-- `nbdime` for merge notebook changes

 The workflow for data extraction is contained in the `Snakefile`.
 To populate date into the data directory run

 ```sh
 pixi run snakemake --cores 1
 ```

+Supply more cores to the argument if you'd like.

+This will download the gzipped data and filter it according to the settings in `config.yaml`.

 ## Data Sources